-All staff will receive two LFD test each week to attempt to reduce the spread of the virus.
+As a precautionary measure, weekly LFD tests have been introduced to the nursery as of the 05/01/21.
+All staff if will receive a LFD test at the beginning of each week (Monday) to attempt to reduce the spread of the virusthis optional for each member of staff.
 Any member of staff with a positive result will be sent home to take a PCR test as per the guidance.
-If the person is asymptomatic and then symptoms arise during the 10-day isolation, the staff member must restart their 10-day isolation period based on when the symptoms occur.
+If the person is asymptomatic and then symptoms arise during the 10 day isolation, the staff member must restart their 10 day isolation period based on when the symptoms occur.